Apple Begins Rejecting Apps With 'Hot Code Push' Feature

 Re:Pray I don't change it again (Score:5, Informative)

-Developers care about eating (Score:2)
+Developers care about eating (Score:3)

 You can't eat open source revenues.
 Most of the open source devs work for some corp or another, after all.